-The GPT Group encourages by standers to support colleagues who may have been subjected to any of the types of unacceptable behaviour referred to in this policy.
-A 'by stander' is a person who has witnessed or subsequently learned about potentially unacceptable behaviour at GPT.
+GPT encourages bystanders to support colleagues who may have been subjected to any of the types of unacceptable behaviour referred to in this policy.
+A 'bystander' is a person who has witnessed or subsequently learned about potentially unacceptable behaviour at GPT.

-Bystanders are a vital part of the GPT Group's strategy to prevent unacceptable behaviour.
+Bystanders are a vital part of GPT's strategy to prevent unacceptable behaviour.
 This is because sometimes people affected by this behaviour might not know the behaviour is unacceptable or may feel uncomfortable about coming forward or speaking up.
-Research shows that this can particularly be the case where:
+This can particularly be the case where: